pallosp/conic_research_sympy/docs/api.md

 This function returns the corresponding conic matrix for the choice `λ₁ = λ₂ = λ₃ = -1`.

+Hint: Use [ExtractPoint](#degenerate_conic.ExtractPoint) to recover the point from the resulting conic.

 <a id="degenerate_conic.SplitToLines"></a>

 ## SplitToLines Objects